DataRaid/DataRaid.github.io/_posts/2021-03-31-Unit-2-Project.md

 <h3>Cleaning the data and feature engineering:</h3>
--I ended up using 4 columns out of the 8.
+<li>I ended up using 4 columns out of the 8.</li>
--Each data frame was checked for null values, high cardinality categorical values.
+Each data frame was checked for null values, high cardinality categorical values.